sonic-net/SONiC/doc/database/multi_database_instances.md

     * [x] If we don't have any DATABASE configuration in database\_config.json, the default redis database instance is there and behaves the same as what it does today
     * [x] If we have some DATABASE configuration in database\_config.json,  besides the default redis database instance, we create these extra database instances, later the users can choose which database instances they want to use according to their configuration in database\_config.json

-* All database related configuration(redis.conf, redis.sock, redis.pid, supervisord.conf, database ping/pong script) will be decided/generated during rebooting just before starting database docker,  we will use database\_config.json to generate necessary config.
+* All database related configuration(redis.conf, redis.sock, redis.pid, supervisord.conf, database ping/pong script) will be decided/generated during rebooting at the very beginning when starting database docker,  we will use database\_config.json to generate necessary config.

+* We add two programs in supervisord (create_all_redis_conf and start_all_redis_servers) to handle this.

 ![center](./img/newDesign.png)